jodadoj/card-game/README.md

 Concept art designs are thus far a long, greasy haired boy with glowing red eyes, golden wings bound by heavy jewelery and tight rings that turn his skin blue and red.
 His model sits on a chandelier above the play area.

-Mammon is many interpretations regretful of his status as a fallen angel and is also replaced by [Plutus](https://en.wikipedia.org/wiki/Plutus) at points usually depicted as youthful if not an infant which inspires this description
+Mammon is in many interpretations described as regretful of his status as a fallen angel and is also replaced by [Plutus](https://en.wikipedia.org/wiki/Plutus) at points, usually depicted as youthful if not as an infant which inspires this description.

 Current MVP design is simply a yellow version of the player model, can add lights around him for effect.
 Below is a rigging test for example: